What Is a Recumbent Bike?

 Recumbent exercise bikes are similar to upright exercise bikes, but not quite the same.
 Recumbent bikes tend to be a gentler introduction to stationary biking.
-The wide, chair-like seats provide support for back and hips making them ideal for people who have had a back injury or perhaps even abdominal surgery.
+The wide, chair-like seats provide support for the back and hips making them ideal for people who have had a back injury or perhaps even abdominal surgery.
 However, this also means that the core muscles are not as thoroughly exercised as might be the case with an upright bike.

-Support for Recovery
+Recumbent Cycle, Support for Recovery

-Even though recumbent bikes do not require the core muscles to work as hard as an upright bike, they are still an excellent choice for indoor cycling and will provide a cardiovascular workout similar to that provided by an upright bike.
+Even though recumbent cycle does not require the core muscles to work as hard as an upright bike, they are still an excellent choice for indoor cycling and will provide a cardiovascular workout similar to that provided by an upright bike.
 Furthermore, not only does the wide seat with back support make a gentler ride for someone who is recovering from illness or injury, it might even encourage users to exercise longer because of the added comfort.
 For example, a recumbent bike is great for someone who has arthritic knees and just needs to keep the joints rotated.
 You push out on the pedal of most recumbent bikes, rather than pushing down.
 This distributes the muscle use somewhat differently and creates less pressure on sensitive joints.

-Little Added Extras
+Recumbent Exercise Bike Benefits, Little Added Extras

+Recumbent Exercise Bike Benefits can be found on any indoor cycling bicycle.
 Recumbent bikes have a lot of those little added extras that can make an exercise session fun.
 Many, for example, have a water bottle holder attached to the frame so you don’t have to juggle your H2o, your Sudoku puzzle book and the remote to your TV.
 In fact, many exercise bikes of all sorts have media shelves that can hold a magazine or book.
 Some of them have plugin ports so you can charge your cell phone or tablet while you are exercising.
 A few interact with your cell phone or tablet, recording your efforts for the day and showing whether you progressed or regressed.

 Sticking with the Program